Zeyu-Li/blog/_posts/2022-03-28-art-portfolio.md

 ![tardis](../assets/img/art/tardis.png)

 One of my first Blender animations and models!
-I think I followed a tutorial for the wormhole but the TARDIS was modeled my me.
+I think I followed a tutorial for the wormhole but the TARDIS was modelled by me.

 ### Animations

 <iframe width="560" height="315" src="https://www.youtube.com/embed/AJ4S-1067gc" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The background was made in Cinema 4D while everything else was composited in after effects.
+The background was made in Cinema 4D while everything else was composed in after effects.
 The spaceship was made in illustrator and the music is Text Me Records by Bobby Renz

 <iframe width="560" height="315" src="https://www.youtube.com/embed/c-YdjWh7LDA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>